LogFlames/mattermost-bots/valvakan/README.md

-# Fysiksektionen bot
+# Valvakan bot
-Add new users to channels, clear "added" messages, and categorize in "fysiksektionen"-category
+Message a channel when a new person has appiled in the election.